Skip to main content

 my-skill/

-├── prompt.md # Optional: separate prompt file
+prompt.md # Optional: external prompt file (for long prompts)

-└── examples/ # Optional: example files
+examples/ # Optional: example files

 Minimal Example